scrapinghub/web-poet/docs/intro/rules.rst

 .. warning::

-    :meth:`~.PageObjectRegistry.get_rules` relies on the fact that all essential packages/modules which contains the :func:`web_poet.handle_urls`
+    :meth:`~.RulesRegistry.get_rules` relies on the fact that all essential packages/modules which contains the :func:`web_poet.handle_urls`
     decorators are properly loaded `(i.e imported)`.